 Our files remain our property at all times.
 In the event that you transfer your cases we will provide copies relating to your work at your expense.

-We will retain all files for a minimum of 6 years following completion of a matter or expiry of a protected right.
+We will retain all files for 6 years following completion of a matter or expiry of a protected right.

 We retain ownership of copyright in all material and documentation prepared by us and provided to you.
 Your right to use such material is limited to the purpose for which it was prepared.